walac/walac.github.io/_posts/2026-08-20-jumplabels.md

   detects this case up front and deliberately leaves the count untouched at 1, then hands off to [`schedule_delayed_work()`](https://elixir.bootlin.com/linux/v7.2/source/include/linux/workqueue.h#L853), which arms a timer for `timeout` jiffies.
-Only once that timer actually fires up, then [`jump_label_update_timeout()`](https://elixir.bootlin.com/linux/v7.2/source/kernel/jump_label.c#L325) runs the real decrement and triggers the patch-off.
+Only once that timer fires does [`jump_label_update_timeout()`](https://elixir.bootlin.com/linux/v7.2/source/kernel/jump_label.c#L325) run the real decrement and trigger the patch-off.

 So for the entire `timeout` window, nothing about the feature has
 changed: the count is still 1, still fully enabled, still fully patched.